camybish/CV/README.md

 - B-Tech – IT – Distinction
 - Piano & Music Theory up to and including Grade 5

-((That in some arguable way make you a better software developer or well-rounded person))

 ## Hobbies

 - Bouldering